How Stress Impacts Your Skin from the Inside Out: What Science Reveals

 Many people don’t immediately connect life events with skin changes, but once you know what to look for, the patterns become clear.
 Common signs include:

-• Sudden breakouts in the T-zone or jawline
+• Sudden blemishes in the T-zone or jawline

 • Redness or flushing after mild irritation